William Alexander Weir

 William Alexander Weir (October 15, 1858 – October 22, 1929) was a Quebec lawyer, politician, and judge.
-He was the MLA for Argenteuil in the Legislative Assembly of Quebec from 1897–1910, held several ministries, and helped rewrite several provincial Codes.
+He was the MLA for Argenteuil in the Legislative Assembly of Quebec from 1897 to 1910, held several ministries, and helped rewrite several provincial Codes.

 Biography

 Early life

-William Alexander Weir was born in Montreal on October 15, 1858, the son of William Park Weir and Helen Craig Smith, who had emigrated from Scotland to Canada in 1852.
+Weir was born in Montreal on October 15, 1858, the son of William Park Weir and Helen Craig Smith, who had emigrated from Scotland to Canada in 1852.
 William Park Weir became Surveyor of Customs in the Port of Montreal.
 His brother, Robert Stanley Weir, would become famous as a judge and author of the English verses for O Canada.
+His sister, the temperance activist, Elizabeth Weir McLachlan, was married to Robert Wallace McLachlan.

 Weir was educated at the High School of Montreal and McGill University, earning a B.C.L. degree in 1881, and was called to the Bar of Quebec on July 12, 1881.

-He married Adelaide Sayers Stewart, daughter of William C. Stewart of Hamilton, Ontario in October 1885.
+He married Adelaide Sayers Stewart, daughter of William C. Stewart of Hamilton, Ontario, in October 1885.